 I. Implementing our Gender Guidelines: Why are we doing this work, and what transformation do we seek?

 Our rationale: There is an urgent need for stronger and more visible rights advocacy, led by persons with disabilities themselves, to break down stigmatizing frameworks and harmful systems of beliefs that marginalize and discriminate against women, girls, and persons with disabilities of diverse SOGIESC.
 These ableist, sexist, and heteronormative frameworks are entrenched in political, economic, social, and religious institutions around the world that prevent diverse groups from exercising autonomy, choice, and control over their bodies and their lives.
-These systems of power endorse violence, segregation, and isolation, often in torturous environments and through inhumane practices resulting in widespread injustices including: forced sterilization and abortion, institutionalization, denial of legal capacity to consent, denial of choice of a family structure and sexual partners and to exercise parenthood, torture, and higher rates of sexual and gender-based violence than their peers without disabilities.
+These systems of power endorse violence, segregation, and isolation, often in torturous environments and through inhumane practices resulting in widespread injustices, including: forced sterilization and abortion, institutionalization, denial of legal capacity to consent, denial of choice of a family structure and sexual partners and to exercise parenthood, torture, and higher rates of sexual and gender-based violence than their peers without disabilities.
 Of course, women and girls with disabilities are not a homogenous group and experience discrimination differently based on age, religion, ethnicity, impairment, economic status, geographic location, sexual orientation, and other identity factors.
 Both the disability movement itself and the women’s movement have inadequately addressed the rights and concerns of these constituencies or supported their leadership and empowerment.
 These inequities are compounded by limited donor resources and little space within global dialogues focused on disability, gender, and sexuality.
 DRF/DRAF is committed to filling these gaps by resourcing and supporting advocacy led by women with disabilities and persons with disabilities of diverse SOGIESC to advance their rights, seek justice, build their leadership base, and form new alliances.

 “The disability rights and gender equality communities function largely in separate silos, despite complementary priorities such as access to decision-making, self-determination and leadership, equality in legal frameworks, and disassembling entrenched cultural beliefs held by men and women.
 Harmonizing these efforts will strengthen both communities’ efforts to demonstrate that the inclusion of women with disabilities improves the political frameworks that shape societies.”